Genomon-Project/paplot-doc/command.rst

     └ index.html             <--- Open this file in a web browser.

-If you wish to shift the output, shift the entire output directory.
+If you wish to move the output, move the entire output directory.
 For the usage of each report, please refer to `HOW TO USE GRAPHS <./index.html#how-to-toc>`_.